-CONSIDERING that the integrated and exclusive European and Community Patents Court shall be set up for Community patents and European patents designating one or more Contracting States, under the necessary legal control of the Court of Justice of the European Communities, and that the present Agreement shall be open to accession by any Contracting State to the European Patent Convention,
+CONSIDERING that the integrated and exclusive European and Community Patents Court shall be set up for Community patents and European patents designating one or more [...]
+States party to this Agreement [...] and that the present Agreement shall be open to accession by any Contracting State to the European Patent Convention,